-Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 Each of the Proposed The subdivision includes The arrangement and Lots will have frontage to no new roads construction of roads Oakwood Place via RoW. within a subdivision must provide an appropriate Conditions of approval level of access, will be imposed requiring connectivity, safety, its construction to accord convenience and legibility with LGST standards.
+Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 Each of the Proposed The subdivision includes The arrangement and Lots will have frontage to no new roads construction of roads Oakwood Place via RoW. within a subdivision must provide an appropriate Conditions of approval level of access, will be imposed requiring

+001 anactivity acfaty its construction to second

+nnectivity, safety, its construction to accord

+nvenience and legibility with LGST standards.

-vehicles, having
+for vehicles, having

 reg ard to: The Acceptable Solution

 (a) any relevant road A1 is satisfied.

 network plan adopted

 by the council;

 (b) the existing and

 proposed road

-• •

 hierarchy;

 (c) maximising

 connectivity with the

 surrounding road

 network;

 (d) appropriate access to

 public transport; and

 (e)

-pedestrians and
+(-) pedestrians and

-•

 cyclists